 Does anxiety affect blood sugar?
-Learn if the dizziness, tiredness and brain fog are caused by anxiety crashing your sugar levels.
+Is it possible that the dizziness, tiredness, swimming head and brain fog are caused by anxiety crashing your sugar levels?

 I do get asked this question a lot – “Does anxiety affect blood sugar?”
-A lot of my anxiety clients come to me and they say, “I feel like I might have hypoglycemia.
+A lot of my anxiety clients come to me and they say, “I feel really dizzy for no reason.
+I worry I might have hypoglycemia.
 I feel like I might be pre-diabetic.”

 And that’s because they’re getting a lot of the excessive thirst, the dizziness, the headaches, the lethargy, the nausea that comes along with diabetes and blood sugar levels, low blood sugar levels.